Volunteers can earn perks by working hours on either an All-Conference or Music Festival Crew.

 All-Conference Volunteers vs. Music Festival Volunteers

 Both types of volunteer will earn hours toward their perk.
 However, Music Festival Volunteers work less hours toward their perk due to the limited time frame provided to earn their perk, whereas All-Conference Volunteers can earn their hours across the entire event.
 Music Festival Volunteers only work on ONE crew since these crews require more in depth training to perform effectively during the event.

 Upgrading Your Perk During the Event

-Attending Film Screenings, Music Showcases, Panels Volunteers receiving a badge or the music wristband are entitled to a Directory for the appropriate conference(s) and festival(s) their perk pertains to.
+Attending Film Screenings, Music Showcases, Panels Volunteers receiving a badge are entitled to a Directory for the appropriate conference(s) and festival(s) their perk pertains to.
 The Directory is a SXSW essential and is filled with information about all of the events taking place during SXSWeek.
 Pocket Guides are also available for pick-up by all attendees and can be found throughout the ACC.
 These are smaller, quick reference guides that will give schedules for film screenings, panels, showcases and some of the many parties.
 There is one for each of the 3 conferences and festivals.

 If an event is not found in our Directories or Pocket Guides, then it isn’t ours and we will be unable to help you with information regarding that event.
 There are hundreds and hundreds of “unofficial” SXSW activities that are mistaken for SXSW organized events.